Ken Easton: Education

 Easton studied at the Westminster Hospital Medical School.
-While studying medicine there in 1945, heassisted at Bergen-Belsen concentration camp as a voluntary medical student.
+While studying medicine there in 1945, he assisted at Bergen-Belsen concentration camp as a voluntary medical student.
 His career later was focussed around the development of prehospital care and emergency medicine.

 Career

 In 1967, Easton set up a Road Accident After Care Scheme (RAACS) in North Riding, Yorkshire.

-He published some recommendations.
-This was an important innovation that helped provide a model for immediate care schemes that emerged in the United Kingdom.
-He was a key figure in establishing the British Association of Immediate Care Schemes in June 1977.
+By its first anniversary, the scheme's doctors had attended 173 accidents, in which 175 people were seriously injured – but not one died en route to hospital.
+Easton published recommendations for the emergency treatment of road accidents.
+This was an important innovation that helped provide a model for immediate care schemes that subsequently emerged in the United Kingdom.

+Easton was a key figure in establishing the British Association of Immediate Care Schemes in June 1977.
 He was the first chairman of the organisation.

 Personal life

 On 8 February 2001, Easton died.

 Awards and honours

 Easton was made a member of the Order of Saint John in June 1970.

 In 1972, the President of the Royal College of General Practitioners (RCGP) presented him with a Foundation Council award, which is given for special meritorious work in connection with the College.

 In the 1974 New Year Honours, he was made an Officer of the Order of the British Empire (OBE).